foa-fag-og-arbejde/EFIngresProvider/SpecialFeatures.md

 In FOA we use the database first approach to making Entity Framework models as `.edmx` files.

-How to get the data for this is implemented in the project `EFIngresDDEXProvider`.
+The project `EFIngresDDEXProvider` implements data source for this.

 There are a couple of features, I have implemented, to make the models work well with _fiksdb_.
+These features are always enabled, but I imagine they could be turned on and of using parameters in the connection string.

 ### Views are modelled as tables